KiwiSaver Government and Employer Contributions

 Making extra contributions is a great way to add to your retirement savings – especially if you’re self-employed and don't pay yourself a salary or wages.

-You can choose to make regular contributions or occasional or one-off payments for yourself or another Booster KiwiSaver Scheme member.
+You can choose to make regular, occasional, or one-off contributions for yourself or another Booster KiwiSaver Scheme member.

 The best way to make regular extra contributions is to set up a direct debit.
 You can do this in:

-To pay Booster through online banking, you follow the same process as setting up a bill payment.
-You will need your member number and IRD number.
+To make a contribution through online banking, follow the same process as setting up a bill payment.
+You will need your Booster member number and IRD number.

-To make a payment, just search ‘Booster KiwiSaver Scheme’ as a payee and follow the prompts.
+To make a payment, search ‘Booster KiwiSaver Scheme’ under payee’s and follow the prompts.

 Contribute via Inland Revenue